Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

 \subsubsection{Ratio Attention}

-The \emph{resizing ratio} is defined as the change in size from the original bounding box to the normalized silhouette shape, which is usually $64 \times 64\times T$.
-Intuitively, the resizing ratios are similar if two videos are recorded from the same viewpoint.
-As such, these ratios naturally encode viewpoint information, as shown in Figure~\ref{fig:ratio}.
-Viewpoint information has been shown to improve gait recognition performances~\cite{chai2022lagrange}; however, such information is difficult to obtain in unconstrained situations, especially when the subject's movement is not monotonic.
-In this work, we leverage resizing ratios to represent changing views.
+Viewpoint information has been shown to improve gait recognition performances~\cite{chai2022lagrange}; however, such information is difficult to obtain in unconstrained situations.
+In this work, we leverage resizing ratios to dynamically describe the changing views.
+The \emph{resizing ratio} is defined as the change in height from the original bounding box to the normalized silhouette height, which is usually $64$.
+Intuitively, the resizing ratios are similar if two videos are recorded from the same viewpoint, and these ratios naturally encode viewpoint information.

 To effectively incorporate ratios into the gait feature extraction module, we apply it as an attention mechanism and fuse it into the network.
-The ratios are embedded using 1D convolution $F_{1DConv}$, followed by a sigmoid function $Sigmoid(*)$, i.e.:
+Empirically, attention is an effective way to employ view point information as shown in \cref{sec:ablation}.
+The ratios are embedded using 1D convolution $F_{1DConv}$, followed by a sigmoid function $Sigmoid(*)$, i.e.